galetaire/spahousing/README.md

 # Description

 The market monitored on this website is the Spanish real estate market 🏠.
-The whole project can be forked.
+The whole project can be forked and is under the CC BY 4.0.
+The author supports open knowledge and only requires attribution.

 # About the database